Zomato to grant up to $150 million of loan to Grofers India

 "The interest rate for the loan will be 12 per cent p.a. or higher with a tenor of not more than 1 year.
 This loan will support the capital requirements of GIPL in the near term and is in line with our stated intent of investing up to $400 million cash in quick commerce in India over the next 2 years," it said.

+Earlier today, Business Today reported that Blinkit, earlier known as Grofers, has signed a merger deal with Zomato.
+The deal will value Blinkit between $700-800 million, stripping down the unicorn valuation that the online grocery delivery firm gained last year when it raised capital from Zomato.

+Also Read: Blinkit to merge with Zomato in an all-stock deal, to be valued at $700-800 mn

-Besides, the company's board also approved acquisition of 16.66 per cent of the share capital of Mukunda Foods Private Limited for an aggregate cash consideration of $5 million.
+Besides, Zomato's board also approved acquisition of 16.66 per cent of the share capital of Mukunda Foods Private Limited for an aggregate cash consideration of $5 million.

 The acquisition will be done by way of subscription of 13,289 Series B1 compulsorily convertible preference shares and 10 equity shares of Mukunda.

 Mukunda is a food robotics company that designs and manufactures smart robotic equipment to automate food preparation for restaurants.
-Its products enable restaurants to scale rapidly while maintaining consistency in food quality and customer experience across multiple outlets, it added.
+Its products enable restaurants to scale rapidly while maintaining consistency in food quality and customer experience across multiple outlets.
+It also helps restaurants to become more efficient by reducing manpower cost, wastage and increase kitchen throughput, the filing added.

+"Our investment will help Mukunda Foods scale faster, help reduce restaurant food prices, expand margins, and enhance customer delight," Zomato said.

+The proposed investment is subject to fulfilment of certain customary conditions precedent and other terms and conditions.
+Zomato expects the acquisition to be complete in seven days.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today